Spinal Foraminal Stenosis

 - Pedicles are narrow structures that form the walls of the vertebral arch.

-- Cauda equina is a bundle of nerve roots originating in the lumbar region; this bundle provides neurological function to the lower body.
+- Cauda equina is a bundle of nerve roots extending from the bottom of the spinal cord that provides neurological function to the lower body.

-If you have bilateral foraminal stenosis, you likely will experience symptoms on both sides of the body because the foramina on either side of the intervertebral discs are affected.
-More commonly, however, foraminal stenosis generally affects the foramina on one side, and therefore, symptoms occur on one side of the body.
-When you see your physician for a diagnosis, he or she may recommend moderate, conventional treatment options, such as mild stretching, rest, physical therapy, anti-inflammatory medications, or steroidal injections.
+If you have bilateral foraminal stenosis, you likely will experience symptoms on both sides of the body because the foramina on either side of a vertebra are affected.
+More commonly, however, foraminal stenosis generally affects a foramen on one side and, therefore, causes symptoms on one side of the body.
+When you see your physician for treatment of a degenerative spine condition like foraminal stenosis, he or she may recommend conservative treatment options, such as mild stretching, rest, physical therapy, anti-inflammatory medications or steroidal injections.
 Maintaining a healthy weight and engaging in regular physical activity can also help with the treatment and prevention of spinal foraminal stenosis.

-Fortunately, there are options available if your spinal foraminal stenosis does not respond to treatment.
-Laser Spine Institute offers minimally invasive, state-of-the-art endoscopic techniques to reduce pressure on your impinged nerves and help you regain an active life.
-Contact Laser Spine Institute today to learn more about our procedures, and to receive a complimentary review of your MRI or CT scan.
+There are options available if your spinal foraminal stenosis does not respond to moderate treatment methods.
+Laser Spine Institute offers minimally invasive, state-of-the-art techniques to alleviate the pressure on your impinged spinal nerves and help you regain a more active lifestyle.
+Contact Laser Spine Institute today to learn more about our procedures and for your MRI or CT scan review.